How to achieve great things

 Problem is, days go by, then weeks, months – maybe even years – and you’re still cranking out good.
 You’ve yet to design that unbelievable product, write that great novel, dominate that market.
 Everyone admires you, but you’ve a growing sense of disappointment in yourself.

 How do you change that dynamic?
-How to you move from delivering ‘good’, to delivering ‘Holy cow’? try these five steps:
+How do you move from delivering ‘good’, to delivering ‘Holy cow’?
+Try these five steps: